The Best Freebies and Discounts for Over 50s in the UK

 Cheap cinema tickets

 Evenings out can also get a whole lot cheaper in your 50s.
-Discounted cinema tickets are available nationwide through Odeon’s Silver Cinema(www.odeon.co.uk opens in a new tab), and it’s also worth keeping an eye out for over 55s cinema discounts in your local area.
-For example, there are promotions on offer at independent venues like London’s Regency Street Cinema(www.regentstreetcinema.com opens in a new tab) and the Showroom Cinema in Sheffield(www.showroomworkstation.org.uk opens in a new tab).
+Discounted cinema tickets are available nationwide through Odeon’s Silver Cinema(www.odeon.co.uk opens in a new tab), and many local cinemas.
+For example, there are deals at independent venues like London’s Regent Street Cinema(www.regentstreetcinema.com opens in a new tab) and the Showroom Cinema in Sheffield(www.showroomworkstation.org.uk opens in a new tab).

-Getting life insurance is a step that many people take at this age, and you might as well reap the rewards if this is something you plan to do.
-When you take out over 50 life insurance with SunLife, you’ll receive a free welcome gift of a gift card to spend at thousands of high street stores, including Marks & Spencer, Argos, Iceland, Boots and many more.
+Getting life insurance is a step that many people take at this age.
+And you might as well reap the rewards if this is something you plan to do.
+When you take out a Guaranteed Over 50 Plan or Guaranteed Inheritance Plan with SunLife, you’ll get a free welcome gift card.
+You can spend it at hundreds of high street shops, including Marks & Spencer, Argos, Iceland, Boots and many more.

 Some of the best discounts are for over 60s in the UK.
-All of the real money savers come into play at this age, with a smorgasbord of free stuff for over 60s and discounts that you’d be wise not to miss out on.
+All of the real money savers come into play at this age, with loads of free stuff and discounts on offer.

-A bonus freebie for over 75s – you can apply for a free TV licence, helping you with the cost of retirement.
+A bonus freebie for over 75s – if you or your partner receive Pension Credit, you can apply for a free TV licence.

 Healthcare and prescriptions

-Although trips to the pharmacy can start to get more frequent at this point in life, they also become much less expensive with free NHS prescriptions for over 60s(www.nhs.uk opens in a new tab).
-This could potentially save you a lot of money given that prescriptions otherwise cost £9.35 per item.
+Trips to the pharmacy can become much cheaper with free NHS prescriptions for over 60s(www.nhs.uk opens in a new tab).
+This could save you a lot of money given that prescriptions otherwise cost £9.65 per item.

 People in their 60s are also entitled to free NHS eye tests(www.nhs.uk opens in a new tab).
-If you do need glasses, major eyewear retailers like Boots Opticians(www.boots.com opens in a new tab) and Specsavers(www.specsavers.co.uk opens in a new tab) offer sizable discounts for over 60s, giving you more bang for your buck on everything from reading glasses to designer shades.
+If you need glasses, Boots Opticians(www.boots.com opens in a new tab) and Specsavers(www.specsavers.co.uk opens in a new tab) offer big discounts for over 60s.
+So you can get more bang for your buck on everything from reading glasses to designer shades.

-Depending on your circumstances, you could be eligible for financial support with a range of other healthcare treatments such as:
+Depending on your circumstances, you could be eligible for support with other healthcare costs such as:

 For more information, visit Age UK’s guide to NHS health costs(www.ageuk.org.uk opens in a new tab).